b0os/Toffee--store/README.md

 1. Clone the repository to your local machine.
 2. Make sure to include the `javax.mail-1.6.2.jar` library in your project's dependencies.
+3. Ensure that the `activation.jar` library (Java Activation Framework) is included in your project's dependencies.
+4. Modify lines 34 and 35 in the `SendOTPEmail.java` class with your email credentials to send OTPs from your desired email address.
-3. Run the `Main` class to start the application.
+5. Run the `Main` class to start the application.